 The Saint Paul Children’s Collaborative receives funding each year through the “Local Collaborative Time Study” (LCTS).
 Thanks to efforts by our school district, local public health and corrections partner staff, Minnesota receives reimbursement from the federal Medicaid and Title IV-E programs, which is then distributed to local collaboratives.
 All the LCTS funds received by the Saint Paul Children’s Collaborative are used to make grants to community partners providing prevention and early intervention services to children, youth and families in Saint Paul.
-We use our Youth Master Plan goals [INSERT LINK TO WEB PAGE] to guide our grant-making.
+We use our Youth Master Plan goals to guide our grant-making.
 We typically accept proposals in the summer of odd-numbered years.
 Please check back here for more information and if you’d like to be added to our Community of Care list and be notified of future grant opportunities, please email: SPCC@advance-consulting.com.

 To sign up for our Community of Care list, which we use to notify partners of upcoming events and future Requests for Proposals, please complete the following form: